TheOdinProject/curriculum/rails_programming/rails_basics/importmap.md

 The `importmap-rails` gem provides an API for mapping the "bare module specifiers" to 1 of the 3 ways of loading ESM JavaScript packages.

-Example:
+Example

 ~~~Ruby
 # config/importmap.rb
 pin "react", to: "https://ga.jspm.io/npm:react@17.0.2/index.js"
 ~~~

-This means "every time you see `import React from "react"` in the code it will actually be like writing `import React from "https://ga.jspm.io/npm:react@17.0.2/index.js"`"
+This means that every time you see `import React from "react"` in the code it will actually be like writing `import React from "https://ga.jspm.io/npm:react@17.0.2/index.js"`.

 #### Using Import Maps

 When creating a new Rails 7+ application `importmap-rails` will be automatically added to your Gemfile. `importmap-rails` is doing a few things for you.
-First the `<%= javascript_importmap_tags %>` line is added to `views/layouts/application.html.erb` which will setup the JSON configuration inside of a `<script type="importmap">` tag.
+First the `<%= javascript_importmap_tags %>` line is added to `views/layouts/application.html.erb` which will set up the JSON configuration inside of a `<script type="importmap">` tag.
 Then the [es-module-shim](https://github.com/guybedford/es-module-shims) is loaded.
 Finally, the application entry point is imported via `<script type="module">import "application"</script>`.
 Inside your `app/javascript/application.js` you set up the application by importing any modules that have been defined in the import map.
 It is good to use logical names that match the package names used by NPM, that way if you want to start transpiling or bundling your code you won't have to change any module imports.

 You start the setup via the configuration file located `config/importmap.rb`.
 This file is automatically reloaded in development when anything changes.
 That being said, if you remove pins and need them gone from the rendered importmap or list of preloads you MUST restart the server.